zinofi/Umbrella/Analyzers/src/Umbrella.Analyzers.ModelStandards/README.md

 ## Usage

 1. Install the `Umbrella.Analyzers.ModelStandards` NuGet package
-2. The analyzer will automatically run during builds and show warnings for violations
+2. The analyzer will automatically run during builds and show **compilation errors** for violations
 3. **For .NET 8.0+ projects**: Use the automatic code fixes via IDE quick actions
 4. **For .NET Standard 2.0 projects**: Manually apply fixes based on diagnostic messages
 5. Use opt-out attributes with proper justifications when standards cannot be followed